Two different late notices are sent out if payments are not received by the due date.

 The options are:

 - Setting up a payment agreement - customers wishing to set up a payment agreement must call or stop by City Hall to set up an agreement.
-In most cases, the goal is to have the bill paid before the next billing cycle.
+In most cases, the goal is to have the past due bill paid before the most current bill is due.

 - Applying for assistance from the Campbell Fund - low income individuals can apply for assistance from the Campbell Fund.
 Note: The Campbell Fund will not pay any late fees, penalties, or disconnect fees.